 The village is built around the 14th-century Market Cross with the old water pump beside it.
 A few yards away are the remains of the Butter Cross which was dismantled during the 19th century.
-St. Andrew's Church is probably 12th century and of particular interest inside is the modified 15th-century clock which used to ring the hours from the tower.
+St. Andrew's Church is probably 12th century and of particular interest inside is the modified 15th-century faceless clock (one of the oldest working clocks in England) which used to ring the hours from the tower.

 The classic view of the village is from across the bridge by the old weavers' cottages.
 The small local museum is up the hill away from the village towards the parking area (where tourists to the village are requested to park).

 Castle Combe village (not far from Lacock) is a popular Filming location with film crews.
 Part of 'The Wolfman (2009) ' shot here and the TV series Agatha Christie: Poirot (1989): 'The Murder of Roger Ackroyd TV Episode'.
 Other films include Doctor Dolittle (1967) and Stardust (2007).
 More recently used as the backdrop to Steven Speilberg's film War Horse.

 Castle Combe Motor Racing Circuit